 2015 - Allan Jeans (St. Kilda, Hawthorn & Richmond)

 2013 - Jock McHale (Collingwood) & Leigh Matthews (Collingwood & Brisbane)

 2011 - Tom Hafey (Richmond, Collingwood, Geelong, Sydney)

 2010 - Ron Barrassi (Carlton, North Melbourne, Melbourne, Sydney)

 2009 - John Kennedy Snr (Hawthorn, North Melbourne)

-Presented in conjunction with Atlantic Group this award is in recognition of journalistic excellence in covering stories and subjects relating to AFL coaches.
+Presented in conjunction with Atlantic Group this award is in recognition of respected and insightful coverage of AFL football at the professional level.<br/>

 2009 - Greg Baum (The Age)